kleiton0x00/XSScope/README.md

 ![XSS_scope](https://i.imgur.com/rSRvUx3.png)

 XSScope is a XSS payload generator platform with an aim of increaing the impact of an XSS during Bug Hunting.
-Also it can remote hijack webcam and keylog by sending special-crafted HTML into the victim.
+Also it can hijack webcam and keyboard of the victim by sending him/her a special-crafted HTML that XSScope generates within seconds.

 ## Features
-- Automatic payload generator for Bug Hunting
+- Automatic payload generator for Bug Hunting (Blind, Stored, Reflected & DOM XSS)
 - Camera Hijacking
 - Keylogger